Traffic Incident Management

 Saving Time

-• Response techniques shared in this course help reduce the time each responder spends at the incident scene, allowing them to get back to other duties more quickly.
+• Response techniques taught in this course can help reduce the time each responder spends at the incident scene, enabling them to get back to other duties more quickly.

-• The training also helps responders understand the unique duties of each responder community and work collaboratively to save motorists time spent in traffic.
+• The training also can help responders understand the unique duties of each responder community and work collaboratively to save motorists time spent in traffic.

 Saving Money